top of page

 Photo by: John Melton, The Oklahoma Historical Society, and The Oklahoman

 1958-Clara Shepard Luper, a Civil Rights activist and high school teacher, led a group of adolescents in forming sit-ins at an Oklahoma drugstore and other local establishments in an effort to desegregate them.
-Their actions resulted in the outlawing of segregation in many public facilities throughout the state and laid the groundwork for the coming sit-in movements throughout the 1960s.
+Their actions led to the outlawing of segregation in many public facilities across the state and laid the groundwork for the sit-in movements of the 1960s.
+Some of Luper's former students say her mentorship in civil rights strategies galvanized them to embark on careers in law enforcement and the U.S. Army.

 download.png